Welcome Home, Soldier Boys

-Welcome Home, Soldier Boys is a 1972 American drama film directed by Richard Compton and starring Joe Don Baker, Paul Koslo, Alan Vint, Elliott Street, Jennifer Billingsley and Billy "Green" Bush.
-Written by Guerdon Trueblood, the film was released on September 8, 1972, by 20th Century Fox.
+Welcome Home, Soldier Boys is a 1971 American drama film directed by Richard Compton and starring Joe Don Baker, Paul Koslo, Alan Vint, Elliott Street, Jennifer Billingsley and Billy "Green" Bush.
+Written by Guerdon Trueblood, the film was released on December 10, 1971, by 20th Century Fox.
+The website Letterboxd lists this movie as belonging to the vetsploitation subgenre.

 Plot

 Danny, Shooter, Kid and Fatback are a group of four veterans returning home from Vietnam who decide to subsequently go on a road trip.
 They decided to purchase a Cadillac, managing to hustle the price down from $6,200 to $5,500 from the dealer and load the Cadillac with weapons.
 On their way they pick up a girl who begins to party with the gang, but then Danny gets a hold of her and tries to sexually assault her.
 As she struggles she is thrown out of the car driving at 65 mph, killing her.

 The gang decide to visit a bunch of old settlements, meet up in a basketball court inside of a local high school and watching the game, reminiscing on the old times at the school.
 They meet up in a motel and order a room, where they are accompanied by various women where they play around and start to somewhat discuss about their pasts.
 Eventually, they leave and try to find another place to stay and crack up a deal with the sheriff in order to allow them to use the cells as a place to stay for the night.
-He agrees but treats the event almost as if he’s performing a routine arrest in order to keep with policy.
+He agrees but treats the event almost as if he's performing a routine arrest in order to keep with policy.

 Their car breaks down and eventually they must seek repairs culminating in a total of $1,400 which they eventually pay up after an argument, and then get back to driving.
 The gang eventually meet up in a diner where they apparently have won $50 from a contest although the diner can not pay up, so the gang eventually steal from the cash register and make the owner prepare a bunch of meals in order to recuperate for the cost.
 They drive off again and eventually stop at a gas pump, although they are completely broke.